 Free eBook: The Definitive Guide to Selling Better and Faster

-What if you don’t like any of the templates that come preloaded in your CRM?
-You can usually build your own email and save it as a template for future use.
+If you don’t like any of the templates that come preloaded in your CRM, build your own email and save it as a template for future use.
 Use this option to create a template for any email that you find yourself sending regularly.
-This way, instead of spending half a day writing and rewriting emails to prospects (or searching in your outbox for an old email that you can use again), all you have to do is find the right template, personalize it a bit so it doesn’t read like a form email, send it, and move on to your next prospect.
+This way, instead of spending half a day writing and rewriting emails to prospective customers (or searching in your outbox for an old email that you can use again), all you have to do is find the right template, personalize it a bit so it doesn’t read like a form email, send it, and move on to your next prospect.

 2. Deploying a CRM that automatically logs phone calls and emails.

 Oftentimes, salespeople are tasked with logging any communication that they have with a client—be it a phone call or an email.
 Even if creating a record for each interaction only takes 5 minutes, this can add up to hours of work over the course of a month, and days over the course of a year.

 You can solve this problem by deploying a CRM or sales extension that automatically logs your emails and phone calls into your CRM.
 The HubSpot Sales extension, which integrates with Gmail, Outlook, and some other email providers, is one example of such a tool.

 How much time does your team waste trying to schedule meetings and calls with prospects or existing customers?
 Chances are, quite a lot.
 Finding a time that works for both the salesperson and the prospect can take a lot of back and forth, eating into your team’s productivity.
 And if you need to reschedule?
 Then you’ll have to go through it all over again.